-- 1. A minimum grade of 78% (C+) is required to satisfactorily complete the theoretical component of each nursing course in the Associate Degree Nursing Program. - 2.
-A course grade less than 78% or C+ constitutes a course failure and will be assigned a grade of F. - 3.
+- 2. A minimum grade of 75% is required to satisfactorily complete the theoretical component of each nursing course. - 3.
 Achievement of clinical objectives is evaluated via course specific clinical evaluation tools on a pass/fail basis. - 4.
-In courses with concurrent clinical experiences, students must pass both the theoretical and clinical portions of the course to receive a satisfactory grade for the course, enabling progression in the program.
+Students must pass both the theoretical and clinical portions of the course to receive a satisfactory grade for the course, enabling progression in the program.
+All PN nursing courses have concurrent clinical time. - 5.
+Failure to achieve a satisfactory grade in all nursing courses within each level prohibits progression in the nursing sequence to the next level.

-Grade appeals will follow the process outlined in the College Catalog.
+Grade appeals will follow the process as outlined in the College catalog.
+The Academic Appeal Policy is available for your review at the link below https://northampton.smartcatalogiq.com/2022-2023/college-cataFlog/policies-college-academic/appeals/

-https://northampton.smartcatalogiq.com/2020-2021/College-Catalog/Policies-College-Academic/Appeals

-PROGRESSION POLICY RN Program
+PROGRESSION POLICY - PN

-- 1. A course grade of C+ or better is required in nursing courses to progress to the next level of the program. - 2.
+- 1. For continuation in the program, the student must earn a "C" or better in all nursing courses.\ - 2.
 All pre and co requisite courses must be taken prior to or in sequence as outlined in the nursing program of study (curriculum). - 3.
-The student who has withdrawn from the program or who has failed a nursing course will be readmitted to the nursing program only on a space available basis as the time of readmission.
+The student who has withdrawn from the program or who has failed a nursing course will be readmitted to the nursing program only on a space available basis at the time of readmission.
 Course requirements will be stipulated by the current curriculum at the time of readmission. - 4.
 Advanced placement candidates must complete all courses in the curriculum sequences which are required prior to their point of entry prior to admission. - 5.
 The safety of patients is a primary focus of competent nursing care.
 Students are expected to maintain patient safety during all clinical experiences.
 Violation of safety may result in disciplinary action up to and including program dismissal. - 6.
-Students are expected to uphold the professional standards outlined in the American Nurses Association Code of Ethics (see ANA Code-of-Ethics.pdf) and the Classroom and Clinical Behavioral Expectations (see Classroom and Clinical Behavioral Expectations.docx) for the Student of Professional Nursing document.
+Students are expected to uphold the professional standards outlined in the American Nurses Association Code of Ethics and the Classroom and Clinical Behavioral Expectations for the Student of Professional Nursing document.
 Failure to comply with these expectations may result in disciplinary action up to and including program dismissal.

-^{}any course with the prefix NURS.
+\any course with the prefix NURS.